-6. Building sets
+6. Building sets (can skip for now)

 This step is provided for reference only.
-The new automatic CTF fitting program we used in the last step automatically builds a set containing all particles for us.
+The automatic CTF fitting program we used in the last step automatically builds a set containing all particles for us.
 You may want to make other sets later though, after marking bad particles, for example.